On unix for example you can extract these with this command while HexChat is closed:

 To customize more than just text color such as the window borders you must install a gtk theme.
 Here are some simple instructions for using them on Windows.

 The only requirement for themes on Windows is that they are for gtk2 and they use the Pixbuf engine.
 Themes requiring other engines will work but not look correct.
 HexChat has also only shipped this engine since 2.10.0.
+If you use < 2.12.0 you need to install HexChat with the Gtk theme option unchecked as this will avoid the installer overwriting it on updates.

 Themes can be either installed globally (changing all gtk2 applications) or to HexChat specifically.
 The latter requires write permissions to HexChat’s install dir (e.g. in Program Files).
 Global themes are set in %USERPROFILE%\.gtkrc-2.0 but will not be covered here.